New Women of Empire

 Chrissy Yee Lau is assistant professor of history at California State University, Monterey Bay.

-The world of Nisei women and men comes alive with exceptional dynamism as Lau combines her historical sensibility with rich archival materials to recreate Japanese American youth culture borne at the interstices of Japanese and American empires.- Mire Koikari, author of Gender, Culture, and Disaster in Post-3.11 Japan
+The world of Nisei women and men comes alive with exceptional dynamism as Lau combines her historical sensibility with rich archival materials to recreate Japanese American youth culture born at the interstices of Japanese and American empires.- Mire Koikari, author of Gender, Culture, and Disaster in Post-3.11 Japan

 Framed in an inter-imperial context, this study gives gendered complexities to a history of Japanese Americans—especially reform-minded women and men—humanizing these youth leaders with attention to their diverse aspirations and choices.
 A notable achievement!- Eiichiro Azuma, author of In Search of Our Frontier: Japanese America and Settler Colonialism in the Construction of Japan’s Borderless Empire